Find out More

 What is your cancellation policy?

 All cancellations must be completed 24 hours in advance.
 Failure to cancel within 24 hours will still require full payment for the cost of the scheduled appointment.
 If you are using insurance, this is the full “allowed amount” that insurance would pay.
-However, I do understand that emergencies happen and I will evaluate on a case-by-case basis.
+However, we do understand that emergencies happen and I will evaluate on a case-by-case basis.